pyepye/django-magiclink/README.md

 Passwordless Authentication for Django with Magic Links.

-This package was create a fully tested with a focus on [ease of setup](#steps-to-impliment), [security](#security) and testing (coverage is currently at 100%).
+This package was created with a focus on [ease of setup](#steps-to-impliment), [security](#security) and testing (coverage is currently at 100%).
 The idea is to use sane defaults to quickly create secure single-use token authentication for Django.

 ![](example.gif)